marc0janssen/pixlovarr/readme.md

 ## Changelog

+Version 1.12.5.838

+* Changed: Buy Me a Coffee link lower in the menu, plus a bitcoin option added
+* Changed: Logging format changed
+* Changed: Seriespath has (year) added to the path.
+Methods from API copied to main.
+* Fixed: Series Calender info formatted better.
+Title had changed in v3 API Sonarr

 version 1.12.4.780

-* bugfix: Unknown comand was not handled if signup was closed
+* Bugfix: Unknown comand was not handled if signup was closed
 * Changed: Usertag for new user is automaticly added when adding their first serie or movie

 version 1.12.4.755